Niko Paech

-Niko Paech (born December 9, 1960) is a German economist.
+Niko Paech (born 9 December 1960) is a German economist.
 Since 2018, he has worked as a supernumerary ("außerplanmäßiger") professor at the University of Siegen.
 From 2010 to 2018, he was substitute professor at the chair of production and environment (PUM) at the University of Oldenburg.
 His research focuses on the fields of environmental economics, ecological economics and sustainability.

 Biography

 Paech was born in Schüttorf, Germany.
 He gained a diploma in economics in 1987 from the University of Osnabrück, where he continued to work until 1997, obtaining his PhD in 1993.

 After working for a short period as a consultant in the organic food sector and as the Agenda 21 representative of the city Oldenburg, Paech took a position at the University of Oldenburg.

 He was co-funder of CENTOS (Oldenburg Center for Sustainability Economics and Management) and is co-chairman of the Vereinigung für Ökologische Ökonomie (VÖÖ), a German ecological economics association, and a member of ZENARIO (Center for sustainable space developing Oldenburg) and the network KoBE e.V.
 (Expertise center for Building and Energy).
-In addition, Paech is a member of and scientific adviser for attac-Germany and a founding member of the "Postfossil-Institut" (2011).
+Paech is also a member of and scientific adviser for attac-Germany and a founding member of the "Postfossil-Institut" (2011).

 In 2006, he was awarded the Kapp Research Award for Ecological Economics for his work on "Sustainable business models beyond innovation and growth – a company-oriented theory of transformation".
 In 2014, he received the award "Mut zur Nachhaltigkeit" ("Standing up for Sustainability") from the magazine Zeit Wissen.
 The jury recognised Paech's contribution as a leading light in the worldwide post-growth debate.
 In an article published in the Guardian about the German post growth movement, he was characterized as "one of the more high-profile members of the movement".

 Post-growth economy

 The post-growth economy Paech proposes is one that meets human needs independently of economic growth and which is characterized by degrowth.
 Post-growth economics intentionally distances itself from popular terms such as "sustainable", "green", "dematerialized" or "decarbonized", rejecting the idea that ecological sustainability can realistically be achieved through technological development alone within a system that continues to measure progress merely in terms of added economic value.
-Paech argues that it is necessary to overcome growth imperatives and to bring about a new economic order by acknowledging the failure of efforts to decouple environmental destruction and the consumption of resources from economic added value, addressing the need to raise overall well-being in society based on happiness economics, and recognising economic limitations such as global maximum oil output.
+Paech argues that it is necessary to overcome growth imperatives and to bring about a new economic order by acknowledging the failure of efforts to decouple environmental destruction and the consumption of resources from economic added value, addressing the need to raise overall well-being in society by applying happiness economics, and recognising economic limitations such as global maximum oil output.

+Paech sketches 4 reasons for and 5 steps to implement his theory.